-5. We aim to add value through our external audit work by being constructive and forward looking, by identifying areas for improvement and by recommending and encouraging good practice.
-In so doing, we intend to help the Fund promote improved standards of governance, better management and decision making and more effective use of resources.
+5. We aim to add value to the Fund through our external audit work by being constructive and forward looking, by identifying areas for improvement and by recommending and encouraging good practice.
+In so doing, we intend to help the Fund promote improved standards of governance, better management, and decision making, and more effective use of resources.